In a previous blog post, we talked about ways to add texture and color to your shelving. We also wanted to chat about how to style them!

 Start with Books

 Books are the easiest and most inexpensive ways to decorate.
 Especially if you are decorating your bookshelves, add some books!
-We get all of our books from second hand stores for under $1.
+We get all of our books from second-hand stores for under $1.
 Collect your books and make sure the colors flow together.
 If you have a ton of different colors, group them together.
 Just don’t put all your darker books on one end and lighter on the other.
-Stagger throughout the shelving so that you’re eye flows throughout your design.
+Stagger throughout the shelving so that your eye flows throughout your design.
 And then stock your books both vertically and horizontally.
 Some standing up and some laying down.

 Layer with Simple Objects